 - Add coconut milk and stock.
 Cover and bring everything to a boil.
 Then simmer for 10-12 minutes until squash cubes are cooked through, are soft yet holds shape.

 - Add red bell pepper and tofu.
+Let it simmer on low heat for 5 minutes.
 Switch off the flame.

 - Stir in lemon juice.
-Garnish with fresh coriander leaf and chopped peanuts while serving.
+Garnish with fresh coriander leaf and crushed peanuts while serving.

 - Serve on a bed of plain steamed rice or noodles.